Skip to content

 Every solution can enable this feature from Murano UI by checking the reuse_vm setting under the solution->Services->Config settings.

-Why not always ON?
+Why is it not always ON?
 Existing solutions could face un-expected behavior.

 What to mind?